SGowthamReddy2/SGowthamReddy2/README.md

 - 👋 Hi, I’m @SGowthamReddy2
 - 👀 I’m interested in ntg
-- 🌱 I’m currently learning how to operate git operations
+- 🌱 I’m currently learning how to operate git operations in git bash
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me is dontreachme@ntg.com